 We engage in advocacy with various Commonwealth institutions and key officials.
-We engage directly with the Commonwealth Secretariat, and have coordinated successful round-table discussions with key stakeholders within the Commonwealth.
-We aim to raise awareness of LGBT human rights in the Commonwealth in the run-up to and at Commonwealth Heads of Government Meetings, most recently in Sri Lanka in 2013.
-As part of this advocacy work, we commissioned and published a report on the rights of LGBTI citizens across the Commonwealth.
-We are now working to ensure that the voices of LGBT citizens across the Commonwealth are not ignored in the Commonwealth Games in Glasgow, and are co-hosting a conference on the human rights of LGBT people in the Commonwealth in conjunction with the games.
-We are preparing for the next Commonwealth Heads of Government Meeting, to be held in Malta in 2015.
+We engage directly with the Commonwealth Secretariat, and the Commonwealth Foundation.
+We collaborate closely with the Royal Commonwealth Society and, with them, have coordinated successful round-table discussions with key stakeholders within the Commonwealth.
+We aim to raise awareness of LGBT human rights in the Commonwealth in the run-up to and at Commonwealth Heads of Government Meetings and at other Commonwealth events, where possible.
+We co-hosted with our Scottish colleagues Equality Network a conference on the human rights of LGBT people in the Commonwealth in conjunction with the Commonwealth Games in 2014.

 The Kaleidoscope Trust is the co-founder and coordinator of TCEN, the first civil society group to sustainably advocate on behalf of LGBT people in the Commonwealth.
 TCEN currently has member organisations in more than 30 countries from all Commonwealth regions.
 Its goal is: "The Commonwealth accepting and upholding the equal rights of all, regardless of sexual orientation and gender identity/ expression and sex characteristics, by 2030".